Linear Model and Extensions: Restricted mean model

 If $\tilde{\sigma}^{2} (x_i, \beta) = \sigma^2(x_i) =\var(y_{i}\mid x_{i})$, then the above estimating equation is the score equation derived from the GLM of an exponential family.
 If not, \eqref{eq:estimating-equation-conditional-mean} is not a score function but it is still a valid estimating equation.
 In the latter case, $ \tilde{\sigma}^{2} (x_i, \beta) $ is a ``working'' variance.
-This has important implications for the practical data analysis.
-First, we can interpret the MLE from a GLM more broadly: it is also valid under a restricted mean model even if the conditional distribution is misspecified.
-Second, we can construct more general estimators beyond the MLEs from GLMs.
-However, we must address the issue of variance estimation since the inference based on the Fisher information matrix no longer works in general.
+This has important implications for the practical data analysis: \begin{enumerate}[label=(I\arabic*), ref=I\arabic*] \item We can interpret the MLE from a GLM more broadly: it is also valid under a restricted mean model even if the conditional distribution is misspecified. \item We can construct more general estimators beyond the MLEs from GLMs. \end{enumerate} However, we must address the issue of variance estimation since the inference based on the Fisher information matrix no longer works in general.
+Appendix \ref{sec::mle} reviewed \citet{huber::1967}'s theory on the MLE with misspecified models, and this chapter applies his idea to misspecified GLMs.